Community Assembly

 10. Shelter from the environment

-11. Ability to grow food
+11. Ability to grow organic food

-12. Access to clean potable (transportable) water
+12. Access to clean transportable water

-13. Access to fresh air
+13. Access to clean fresh air

 10. The law is simple - an individual must provide remedy for any harm they knowingly cause.
 If the harm is caused because the individual has deliberately and consciously chosen to ignore humanity's best available remedy then it can be considered that they are no longer a part of that society.